L-Blondy/up-fetch/README.md

 npm i valibot
 ```

-Validate the data with the built-in helpers. \
+...then validate the data with the built-in helpers.

-The output data is typed properly
+The output data will be typed properly. \
+In case of error the adapters will throw.
+You can listen to these errors with the [onParsingError](#onparsingerror) option

 **zod example:**